DHCP Server Installation and Configuration

 A client device will renew its lease duration each time it comes online.
 If a client device stays online continuously, it will attempt to renew the lease at the 50 percent point in its lease duration period (e.g., after four days if using an eight-day lease duration).
 If unsuccessful at the 50 percent point, it will attempt to renew the lease again at 87 percent of the lease duration period.

-We are not concerned with lease limits for our lab so click Next.
+We are not concerned with lease limits for our lab.
+Accept the default lease limit of 8 days and click Next.

 In the Configure DHCP Options window make sure Yes is selected and click Next.

-In the Router (Default Gateway) window enter the IP address.
-Earlier in the lab we decided that the gateway for the Windows domain will be the home router.
-So the default gateway provided to client devices on the windows domain will be 192.168.1.1.
-Click the Add button and then Next.
+In the Router (Default Gateway) window enter the IP address of the gateway for the users LAN and click Add.
+In an earlier post, we decided that the default gateway for users on the Windows domain will be the physical home router, which uses 192.168.1.1.
+Enter the value for your gateway and click Next.

 In the “Domain Name and DNS Servers” window, verify the correct values are entered for the Parent domain and the DNS IP address.
 The values are automatically entered because the domain name and DNS server were configured earlier in the lab.
 Click Next.